 - A. Each employee shall be granted a maximum of five (5) days per incident of bereavement leave.
 Such leave shall be granted in incidence of a death in the employee's immediate family (including stepfamily) with pay for a period of up to five (5) days.
-Immediate family is defined as parent, parent-in-law, grandparent, grandchild, brother, sister, husband, wife, son, daughter, or other dependent child. - B. Absences due to the death of a near relative in the employee's family shall be allowed for a period of up to two (2) days.
-Near relative is defined as nephew, niece, aunt, uncle, cousin, brother-in-law, sister-in-law, son-in-law, and daughter-in-law. - C. In special cases, the superintendent or designee may extend the definition of immediate family and/or grant extra days. - D. Funerals and attendance to other business related to personal loss not covered in Paragraphs A, B, and C above may involve the use of emergency leave or vacation.
+Immediate family is defined as parent, parent-in-law, grandparent, grandchild, brother, sister, spouse or partner, son, daughter, or other dependent child.
+Domestic partners must be registered with the State or the District must have an affidavit of Domestic Partnership already of file for benefit purposes. - B. Absences due to the death of a near relative in the employee's family shall be allowed for a period of up to two (2) days.
+Near relative is defined as nephew, niece, aunt, uncle, cousin, brother-in-law, sister-in-law, son-in-law, daughter-in-law, and grandparent-in-law. - C. In special cases, the superintendent or designee may extend the definition of immediate family and/or grant extra days. - D. Funerals and attendance to other business related to personal loss not covered in Paragraphs A, B, and C above may involve the use of emergency leave or vacation.